 “Someone pointed out to me recently that I’ve never painted a landscape before,” said Chambers.
 “So, I accepted the challenge.
 I’m really enjoying working with acrylics again and I’m looking forward to seeing what I can come up using them, a paint knife and my imagination.”

-Work began on the series of ten paintings on New Years Day 2021.
-Every painting will feature water in some form and all four seasons will be depicted.
+Work began on the series of eight paintings on New Years Day 2021.

 “I’ll work on this series during the winter of 2021,” said Chambers.
 “Because last year was so bad for so many people in so many ways, I wanted to paint scenes of joy and wonder but in my abstract expressionist style.”